G. Adolph Johnson

-G. Adolph Johnson (1889-1985) was an American architect and politician from Worcester, Massachusetts.
+Gustaf Adolph Johnson (1889-1985) was an American architect and politician from Worcester, Massachusetts.

 Life and career

 Gustaf Adolph Johnson was born September 9, 1889, in Worcester to John A. Johnson and Christina (Fors) Johnson, both of whom had immigrated from Sweden in 1884.
 He attended public schools, graduating from the English High School in 1907.
 He then went to study in the Washington-based atelier of Glenn Brown, an MIT-trained architect.
 When he returned to Worcester, he took a job with the architect George H. Clemence.
 After a brief period, he accepted a position in the Worcester Boys' Trade High School, where he was an instructor in drawing.
 When the United States entered World War I in 1917, Johnson served in the governmental service department for the rehabilitation of disabled soldiers.
 This eventually took him to Chicago, where he attended classes in architecture at the Armour Institute.
 In Chicago he worked for Patton, Holmes & Flinn, where he worked on buildings for Carleton College in Minnesota.

 When Johnson returned to Worcester in 1922, he opened his own office and began to practice as an architect.
 For forty years he was associated with fellow architect Jasper Rustigian.
 Though for the most part they shared only their resources, not their projects, for part of the 1940s and 1950s they were in a formal partnership, the firm then being known as Johnson & Rustigian, and briefly as Johnson, Rustigian & Kunz with a third partner.
 Johnson continued to practice into the 1960s.

 Johnson was a member of the Worcester chapter of the American Institute of Architects, but was not a member of the national organization.